 Located in the the historical center and magic splendor of the archaeological capital, San Pedro de Atacama desert area in northern Chile, Hotel Kimal invites you to enjoy its warm hospitality with the full range of services in a setting of traditional local architecture.
 Offering pool and outdoor hot-tub, bar and restaurant open all day, wellness therapies, different room capacities they have one of the very best location to roam around town, just a few steps from the emblematic Caracoles Street.

 If this hotel is not available, a similar alternative will be offered.

-Optional: upgrade to Hotel Altiplanico 4*Sup, Superior Room (Nights 1-3)
+Optional: Upgrade to Hotel Desértica, Turi Room (Nights 1-3) (4 star hotel).

 *Optional upgrade at Hotel Altiplanico (4-star accommodation)